HashiniWathsala/data-analytics-portfolio/cancer-poverty-regression/README.md

-# Cancer Outcomes and Poverty — Regression Analysis
+# Cancer Outcomes and Poverty ( Regression Analysis)

 ## Overview
 This project investigates whether economically deprived regions experience higher cancer mortality and fewer clinical trials.
 Using county-level data from the United States, multiple regression models were developed to examine the relationship between poverty and two key outcomes: cancer death rates and clinical trial availability.